High Debt To Income Ratios Mortgage Lending Guidelines

 - paying off the $4,000 balance of automobile loan will wipe out the $300 monthly minimum car payment off debt to income qualification

-Home Buyers with higher debt to income ratios who need to qualify with direct lender with no mortgage overlays on government and/or conventional loans can contact us at The Gustan Cho Team at Loan Cabin Inc. at 262-716-8151 or email us at email@example.com.
+Home Buyers with higher debt to income ratios who need to qualify with a five-star national mortgage company with no lender overlays on government and/or conventional loans can contact us at GCA Mortgage Group at 262-716-8151 or text us for a faster response.
+Or email us at [email protected]